 Kingston is a decidedly white-collar borough, with fully 85.45% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Kingston is a borough of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Kingston who work in office and administrative support (16.27%), healthcare (11.68%), and sales jobs (9.93%).

-In terms of college education, Kingston is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 30.62% of adults in Kingston have a college degree.
+In terms of college education, Kingston is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 30.50% of adults in Kingston have a college degree.

-The per capita income in Kingston in 2010 was $29,582, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $118,328 for a family of four.
+The per capita income in Kingston in 2010 was $29,298, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $117,192 for a family of four.
 However, Kingston contains both very wealthy and poor people as well.

+Kingston is a somewhat ethnically-diverse borough.
 The people who call Kingston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kingston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Kingston include German, Polish, Italian, and English.
+Important ancestries of people in Kingston include Polish, German, Italian, and English.